robertorcosta/azure-docs.pt-br/articles/active-directory/develop/active-directory-certificate-credentials.md

 ### <a name="updating-the-application-manifest"></a>Atualizando o manifesto do aplicativo

-Com a suspensão de um certificado, você precisa calcular:
+Depois de adquirir um certificado, calcule esses valores:

 - `$base64Thumbprint` -Valor codificado na base64 do hash do certificado
 - `$base64Value` -Valor codificado na base64 dos dados brutos do certificado

-Você também deve fornecer um GUID para identificar a chave no manifesto do aplicativo (`$keyId`).
+Forneça um GUID para identificar a chave no manifesto do aplicativo ( `$keyId` ).

 No registro do aplicativo do Azure para o aplicativo cliente:
 1. Selecione **Manifesto** para abrir o manifesto do aplicativo.